EU AI Act Evidence for AI Agents

 }Article 13: Transparency

-Veto's decision logs include the policy_evaluation block with every record — showing which rule matched, what conditions were evaluated, and the human-readable reason for the decision.
+Veto's decision records can include the policy_evaluation block with governed records: showing which rule matched, what conditions were evaluated, and the human-readable reason for the decision.
 This is not a post-hoc explanation generated by another model.
 It is a deterministic record of the actual policy evaluation that produced the decision.

 Article 14: Human Oversight